Creating value for Canadians

 Chief Financial Officer

-Mr. Gallardo is a Chartered Professional Accountant and Chartered Accountant, and a member of the CPA Institute of Ontario and Canada.
-In addition, he is also a charter holder of the Chartered Insurance Professional (CIP), and the Canadian Risk Manager (CRM) designations.
+Mr. Gallardo is a Chartered Professional Accountant and Chartered Accountant (CPA, CA) and holds the Chartered Insurance Professional (CIP) and Canadian Risk Manager (CRM) designations.
+He holds an Honours B.A. from York University.

 Andrew Akers